 Multiple victories, along with further Manufacturers’ and Teams’ honours have been notched over the seasons since and in 2024 Team BMW had retained its driver pairing of Colin Turkington and Adam Morgan with the former competing once more to try and take the outright record of five BTCC Drivers’ titles.

-In 2025, Daryl DeLeon will compete in the BMW 330i M Sport to fly the flag for WSR.
+For the following year, Daryl DeLeon would compete in the BMW 330i M Sport to fly the flag for WSR, taking his maiden victory, his first and second pole positions, and the Jack Sears Trophy.

 Formed in 2005, Speedworks Motorsport entered the BTCC in 2011, becoming one of the first teams to field an NGTC-spec car with a Toyota Avensis for Tony Hughes.
 The Cheshire-based operation branched out in 2012 by adding a second car for championship debutant Adam Morgan.